 But the hanok villages are outside Andong city centre.
 So driving into Andong, you wouldn’t think that it was an old, important city with all that history.
 The town centre looks like any other small town, with the main drag of square concrete buildings covered in signboards and tall apartment blocks.

-According to the notice by the bridge, the Wolyeong Bridge (The Moonlight Bridge) is the longest walking bridge in Korea.
+In the city itself there are some tourist attractions, but perhaps not overly exciting.
+Wolyeong Bridge (The Moonlight Bridge) is said to be the longest walking bridge in Korea.
 It’s 387m and crosses over the Nakdong river.
 It was built here for people to enjoy the local landscape by moonlight.
 In the evening the bridge is lit up, so it is probably best to visit here after dark.

 A little boat for tourists (with explanations in Korean) runs up and down the river.
 And across the bridge is a small village of peasant and yangban houses.
 There’s an ice storage (a kind of outdoor cellar dug into the mountain) that was built during King Yeongjo’s reign to preserve the sweet fish caught in the Nakdong River for the king.